xochitlsosa/algoritmos-git/README.md

 - To create a new commit reverting the changes from a specific one use "git revert <commit sha>"

 _Code Snippets_

 Code snippets are pieces of reusable code that can be used for bigger projects to help with functionality and efficiency when programming.
 - Example 1
- Area of rectangle
+ "Area of rectangle"

 #include <iostream>
 using namespace std;